ayoy/ThumbnailPickerView/README.md

 ===================

 ThumbnailPickerView is a control displaying a set (or technically an array) of thumbnails aligned horizontally.
-It mimics thumbnails view from iPhoto's toolbar, but it's a subclass of UIControl and it can be freely used as a regular view outside the toolbar.
+It mimics thumbnails view from iPad's Photos.app toolbar, but as a subclass of UIControl it can be freely used as a regular view outside the toolbar.

 Features